 This model is based on negating the image.
 Changing colors can be successful if the output image presents something different (in the eyes of the machine learning algorithm).
 In other words, if the negated image loses characteristic features of the original image, the ML algorithm can be easily fooled.

 This attack is aimed at changing the original image with a minimal amount of perturbation possible.
 As a result, the modified image looks exactly the same to the human eye.
 There are absolutely no visible differences.
 As a result, the machine learning algorithm is fooled and shows, instead of the original image, the image of a class that’s closest to it (but still different).
 For instance, a diaper can be classified as a plastic bag (the closest class–looks very similar), and train as a truck.
 If you are interested in the details of the DeepFool attack, we recommend you to read this paper published by the EPFL (École Polytechnique Fédérale de Lausanne in Switzerland).

 Unfortunately, most of the techniques used to devise the versatile defence system are not efficient in a clash with adversarial attacks.
 According to OpenAI.com, currently, there are only two forms of a defence that have already been proven on the battlefield and turned out to be efficient:

-- Adversarial training: In this form, the trained machine learning algorithms are exposed to a lot of adversarial attack examples and trained not to be fooled by each of them.
+- Adversarial training.
+The trained machine learning algorithms are exposed to a lot of adversarial attack examples and trained not to be fooled by each of them.
 In other words, the ML models are trained on the adversarial images along with regular images.

-- Defensive distillation: In this form, the machine learning model is trained to output many probabilities of different classes, rather than hard decisions about which class to output.
+- Defensive distillation.
+Machine learning model is trained to output many probabilities of different classes, rather than hard decisions about which class to output.